Practice Hub

 HMRC uses Saville Swift as a screening gate for tax professional and senior officer hiring.
 Mazars, Grant Thornton, BDO, and Crowe all use Saville for graduate audit and advisory programs.
 The test also appears in public sector policy roles across several UK government departments.
 Outside the UK, Saville has a smaller footprint.

-The defining challenge of Saville Swift is pace.
-At 15 seconds per item average, there is no time for deliberation on any single question.
-Candidates who come from slower-paced tests (SHL standard, for example) typically struggle with the 72-in-18 rhythm on first attempt.
-One full practice run almost always adds 4 to 8 points on the real Swift because the pacing is that unfamiliar.
+The defining challenge of Saville Swift Analysis Aptitude is pace under dense items.
+You get around 45 seconds per item, but items require multi-step data analysis or multi-paragraph passage reading, which eats the budget fast.
+Candidates who come from slower-paced tests (SHL standard, for example) typically struggle with the sub-test-reset rhythm on first attempt.
+One full practice run almost always adds 4 to 8 points on the real Swift because the pacing and structure are that unfamiliar.

 Saville practice FAQs